Limited range for reference group detection in cylinder pulling

 But how should we determine the reference z coordinate for determining this distance?

-#2 Updated by Semen Yesylevskyy 9 months ago
+#2 Updated by Semen Yesylevskyy about 1 year ago

 This could be done with a third group serving as a separate reference for distance computations.
 For example we have the groups "vesicle" and "ligand" and want to use only top part of vesicle.
 The user knows that the redius of vesicle is ~10 nm and defines something like:

 pull-coord1-vec = 0 0 1 ; detect distance along this vetor

 ; only take atoms from cyl.group in limits (min,max) from COM of dist.ref.group along vec

 pull-coord1-cylinder-detection-dist-max = 15

 It works like this.
 The com of the whole vesicle (which is dist.ref.group) is computed.
 The axis of cylinder is defined along vec.
 Only atoms of vesicle (which is also a cyl.group) within (min,max) along vec are included using switch function.
 After that the distance between com of selected atoms and com of ligand is computed and the forces applied as usually.